 1. Share & borrow

-So…use the library, borrow those that you need and after you’ve finished reading what you needed you won’t need to feel guilty for spend £100 on just a chapter you needed.
+So…use the library, borrow those that you need and after you’ve finished reading what you needed you won’t need to feel guilty for spending £100 on just a chapter you needed.

 Sometimes it’s helpful if a few friends chip in and get a few textbooks together.
 You’re not likely to need a textbook absolutely ALL the time and this really will lift the burden of the cost from you!